marksweissma/practice/coding/questions.md

     Object comes with `get_mean` method to calculate the current mean

-Sampling:
+Sampling

     Write a function to return a value from a stream with equal likelihood of any seen number returning.
     The stream cannot fit in memory

-Manipulation:
+Manipulation

     Transpose a 2d "matrix" (a list of lists input).
     Can you do it optimized for space (in place with only 1 free additional element for holding)

-Scikit-learn style Transformers:
+## Scikit-learn style Transformers (can use numpy / pandas / other sk helpers that don't explicitly solve the problem):

 Write your own (don't have to have all the options sklearn has):

     1. Standard Scaler
     2. One Hot Encoder
     3. Logistic Regression
     4. Decision Tree Regressor